porterbmoody/balmingilead/content/posts/Reconciling faith with other issues.md

 ## Teaching from President Russel M. Nelson

-President Russel M. Nelson gave a talk titled, "[The Answer is Always Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2023/04/58nelson?lang=eng)" where he said, "Whatever questions or problems you have, the answer is always found in the life and teachings of Jesus Christ."
+President Russel M. Nelson gave a talk titled, [The Answer is Always Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2023/04/58nelson?lang=eng) where he said, "Whatever questions or problems you have, the answer is always found in the life and teachings of Jesus Christ."

 This means that if any of us are struggling with faith or doubt or reconciling church history or church policy or other church topics or events in friends, family, or personal lives, the answer is always Jesus Christ.
 I know these things are true, in the name of Jesus Christ, amen.